 Applying for technical equivalence for active substances under BPR

-The coronavirus pandemic has placed huge strain on the chemical industry and its supply chain as all companies respond to the increased demand for hand disinfectants.
+The coronavirus pandemic has placed a huge strain on the chemical industry and its supply chain as companies respond to the increased demand for hand disinfectants.
 EU regulators have also responded and relaxed regulations to facilitate supply.
-By working together positively towards a shared interest, chemical companies and regulators are doing their bit to protect human health.
+By working together positively towards a shared interest, chemical companies and regulators can help protect human health.

 Useful sources of information

-Advice on tackling coronavirus continues to evolve.
+Advice on tackling COVID-19 continues to evolve.
 The list below captures some sources of information relevant to chemical manufacturers.